 • Undertake above and below the gum scaling and root cleaning using manual and powered instruments

 • Give patients advice on how to stop smoking.

-Before any work begins, each patient receives a thorough examination and health assessment.
-This typically includes digital x-rays and a complete survey and charting of your teeth, including cavities, restorations and missing teeth.
+Before any dental work begins, each patient receives a thorough dental examination and health assessment.
+This typically includes digital x-rays and a complete survey and charting of your teeth and gums , including cavities, restorations and missing teeth.
 We also evaluate your periodontal health, occlusion (teeth position and bite) and TMJ (jaw joint), as well as screen for oral cancer.

 Healthy teeth require healthy gums.
 A gingival pocket exam determines the presence or risk of gum (periodontal) disease.

 What to Know: